VeikkoAJ/Ebike-Battery-Range-Estimator/README.md

 * Hour meter (already included in most of the stock Ebike control units)

 ## Known Bugs
-* Powering the bike from battery stop the connection to the laptop.
+* Powering the bike from battery breaks the connection from Arduino to the laptop.
 This is probably caused by the 5V step-down converter having different voltage than the computers usb port.
+* Battery charge bar not rounding to 100 % after gull recharge
-* Before driving the headlight with a mosfet, the hub motor could be used as a dynamo powering the headlight in case of battery dying
+* When the headlight was connected directly to the 12V step-down converter, the hub motor could be used as a dynamo powering the headlight in case of battery dying.
+This feature disappeared when the headlight was connected to a mosfet led driver
 * Setting LCD custom symbols should be done with pointers

 ## Sources